 We know that chronic pain is not just something that we deal with.
 We know that it impacts our caretakers.
 We know it impacts those around us.
-Chronic illnesses are not isolated events which affects individual bodies; they are illnesses that affect individuals and relationships of all kinds We are talking about a long term stressor that is consistent.
-It is difficult on the individual.
+Chronic illnesses are not isolated events which affect individual bodies; they are illnesses that affect individuals and relationships of all kinds We are talking about a long-term stressor that is consistent.
+It is difficult for the individual.
 It is difficult on the significant other.
-It can cause some conflict or at the very least a lack of acknowledgement of both side of how difficult it is on both sides.
+It can cause some conflict or at the very least a lack of acknowledgement of both sides of how difficult it is on both sides.

 Sometimes there is no way to bridge the gap.
 Our divorce rate is at 75% after all.
 However, it is always worth the effort to open communication.
 To inform those important in your life about your disability, your needs and limitations so they can understand it better.
 While you have learned to cope in various ways and learned a great deal along the way, they may not understand your process, know what you have learned, know your limitations or restrictions and until they do they cannot help you engage within those boundaries.
 It also avoids misunderstandings.
 Hurt feelings and resentments when you turn down events.
 They will know it is not them, it is your illness.

 We also have to understand while we are affected by our illness, so are they and therefore our relationships to them are affected and must adapt.
 Not all friendships endure.
 We know that.
 Not every family member will get it.
 Not every relationship will cope.
 However, the ones that do are the ones worth the effort because positive, healthy relationships are our support system and are necessary.
 We should nourish those good relationships, appreciate them and acknowledge them.